MARIA

 Cavalleria/Pagliacci

 made during the same season.
-She herself is somewhat stronger in
+She herself is somewhat stronger in the Cavalleria,

-but I now find the Pagliacci
+but I now find the Pagliacci (she never did

-IMO), Gobbi's indelible Tonio and Serafin's superb leadership.
-(Real
+indelible Tonio and Serafin's superb leadership.
+(Real stars like Panerai and

-hurt!)
-This is a case of the whole being greater than the sum of
+Monti in the smaller roles certainly don't hurt!)
+This is a case of the whole

-its parts -- and its parts are hardly bad.
+being greater than the sum of its parts -- and its parts are hardly bad.

 A

-highlight among her "live" Scala broadcasts also comes
+highlight among her "live" Scala broadcasts also comes from this season:

-in December, conducted by Leonard Bernstein
+a blazing Medea in December, conducted by

 and directed by Margherita Wallmann.
 Callas

-is untiring, fearless and inspired here, displaying the utmost control
+is untiring, fearless and inspired here, displaying the utmost control throughout

-throughout an arduous evening.
-As this performance makes clear,
+an arduous evening.
+As this performance makes clear, she is still an authentic

-she is still an authentic dramatic soprano at this point.
-However,
+dramatic soprano at this point.
+However, as "live" recordings go, though

-here, it does not entirely compete with any of the studio products
+the sound is hardly bad here, it does not entirely compete with any of the studio

-II, and so on).
+and so on).

 5.